geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 And let us reap the lesson, taught to know,<br>
 Perchance his next dread summons calls our foe.<br>
 But this frail arm no more the lance may wield—<br>
-My brother, lead my squadrons to the field."<br>
+My brother, lead my squadrons to the field.”<br>
-&emsp;Almanzor frown'd: “Upon th’ accursed tower I fought,<br>
+&emsp;Almanzor frown’d: “Upon th’ accursed tower I fought,<br>
 I bent before that dreadful Giaour;<br>
 Behold this scar! my turban, ne’er before<br>
 Profaned with dust, was crimson with my gore;<br>